yhb852948970/software_config/git_command.md

 ```

 ##2.10 git branch
-To check all the existing branchs, using
+To check all the existing branchs, including origin and upstream branches, using
 ```
 git branch -a
 ```